What is a Cell Phone Repeater?

 What if I Switch Carriers in the Future?

 The cell phone repeaters we recommended above are multi-carrier systems.
-This means they are also compatible with AT&T, Verizon, T-Mobile, Sprint, US Cellular, and other major and local carriers.
-They cover 4G, LTE,
+This means they are also compatible with AT&T, Verizon, T-Mobile, US Cellular, and other major and local carriers.
+They cover 5G, 4G, and LTE signals.

 They are future-proof!